mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/tsc.md

 - Compile all `.ts` files of a TypeScript project defined in a `tsconfig.json` file `tsc --build {{tsconfig.json}}`

-- Run the compiler using command line options and arguments fetched from a text file `tsc @{{args.txt}}`
+- Run the compiler using command-line options and arguments fetched from a text file `tsc @{{args.txt}}`

 - Type-check multiple JavaScript files, and output only the errors